How's Your FICO?

-Raise your FICO score to buy a home in Miami with Delphi Investment Realty as your REALTOR - (786) 388-0110
+Raise your FICO score to buy a house in Miami with Delphi Investment Realty as your real estate professional - (786) 388-0110

-The road to home ownership doesn't start with getting pre-approved by a lender or with choosing a real estate agent.
-In reality, the home buying process starts and ends with your finances.
-Without an above average credit score, buying a house is harder and, you could find yourself renting for another couple of years in Miami, Florida until your score improves.
+You might think that the home buying process starts with getting pre-approved by a lender or with choosing a real estate agent.
+The quality of your wallet begins the home buying process.
+Without an acceptable credit score, purchasing a house is more difficult and, you could end up renting longer than you expected in Miami until you improve your score.

 • Credit to Debt Ratio — How much do you owe versus how much credit you have available?

-When you pull your credit report, you'll find that you actually have three reports.
+When you pull your credit report, you'll see that you actually have three reports.
 Experian, Equifax and TransUnion — three of the major credit reporting agencies — use a slightly different systems to calculate your credit rating.
 FICO is used by Experian.
 Equifax's model is called BEACON and TransUnion uses EMPIRICA.
-As a result, you have three scores, one for each scoring model.
+You have a credit score with all three of the bureaus.

-When you apply for a mortgage or any other loan, lenders want to make sure that extending a loan to you isn't a risk.
-Your FICO score gives lenders a view of what type of borrower you are based solely on your credit history.
-Because of the shift in the economy, most home buyers should have scores in the range of 740 or higher to get a decent interest rate.
-If your score is lower, you can still qualify for a loan, but the interest accrued over time could be more than double that of an individual having a stronger FICO score.
+When you apply for a mortgage or any other loan, lenders want to make sure that extending a loan to you isn't a problem.
+Your FICO score gives lenders a view of what type of borrower you'll be solely because of your credit history.
+Because of the shift in the economy, most home buyers should have scores in the range of 700 or higher to get an acceptable interest rate.
+If your score is lower, you can still qualify for a loan, but the interest paid in the long run could be more than double the amount of an individual having a better credit score.

-We're used to working with all levels of FICO scores.
+We're used to working with all tiers of credit scores.
 Contact us and we can help you get on the right track to the home of your dreams.

-How do you boost your credit score?
+How do you get a stronger score?
 Improving your FICO score takes time.
-It can be rare to make a significant change in your credit score with small changes, but your score can improve in a few years by monitoring your credit report and by using your credit wisely.
+It can be rare to make a significant change in your FICO score with small changes, but your score can improve in a year or two by keeping tabs your credit report and by using your credit wisely.
 The best way to do this is to know your FICO score.
-You'll improve your credit score by using these pointers:
+Here are some ways you can improve your credit score:

-Raise your FICO score to buy a house in Miami with Delphi Investment Realty as your REALTOR - (786) 388-0110
+Raise your FICO score to buy a home in Miami with Delphi Investment Realty as your real estate professional - (786) 388-0110

-• Spread your debt around.
+• Even out your debt.
 At first, this doesn't seem like a good idea.
-But, you want to avoid of having one card that is holding the maximum and have the rest of your cards at a zero balance.
-It's better to have each of your cards at an even balance than to have all of your debt transferred to one card.
+But, you don't want to have one card that is at the limit and have the rest of your cards at a zero balance.
+It's better to have each of your cards at a lower balance than to have the majority of your debt transferred to one card.

-• Retail cards and gas station cards.
-For those who have non-existent credit or low credit, store credit cards and gas credit cards are ways to improve credit, increase your credit limits and have a solid payment history, which will raise your credit.
-You should always avoid charging a large balance for more than a couple of months because these types of cards usually have a higher interest rate.
+• Apply for gas cards or retail credit.
+For those who have no credit or less-than-stellar credit, store credit cards and gas credit cards are ways to get credit, increase your spending limits and have a solid payment history, which will raise your FICO score.
+You should always beware of charging a high balance for too long because these types of cards normally have a surprising interest rate.

-• Don't let your cards get dusty.
-Whether you're just getting started with credit, or if you've got older cards, be sure to use your cards to make sure your accounts maintain an active status.
-But, make sure you pay them off in no more than two or three payments.
+• Use your credit.
+Whether you're just getting started with credit, or if you've got older cards, be sure to use your cards so that your accounts maintain an active status.
+But, pay them off in one or two payments.

-• Pay on time.
-Payment history is a huge factor in your credit score.
-It's where people who have recently experienced job loss see the biggest hit in their credit score.
-Yes, it takes longer to rebuild your credit this way, but it's the most reliable way to prove that you're responsible enough to make payments to a bank.
+• Stay on top of payments.
+Late payments hurt your credit history.
+It's one of the reasons people who have recently been unemployed see the biggest dip in their credit score.
+Yes, it takes longer to rebuild your credit with payment history, but it's the surest way to show that you're able to make payments to a lender.

-Knowing the methods you can use to improve your FICO score, you're one step closer to becoming a homeowner.
-Know that when it's time to apply for a loan to purchase a home, you'll want to keep your credit inquiries within a two-week window to avoid adverse effects on your credit score.
-With the help of Delphi Investment Realty, the loan process can be a stress-free experience so you, too, can become a homeowner.
+Now that you know more about credit reporting, you'll be able to successfully take the first steps to homeownership, and that is improving your FICO score.
+Remember that when you're ready to apply for a loan to purchase a home, you'll want to keep your applications within a two-week window to avoid adverse effects on your credit score.
+With the help of Delphi Investment Realty, shopping for a mortgage can be a stress-free experience so you, too, can become a homeowner.

 Got a Question?